chinmoy12c/autopsy/DOCUMENTATION.md

 ### GDB timeouts

 If a GDB thread is left running without any commands being submitted, the thread will shut down after 10 minutes due to a queue timeout.
-Furthermore, a command will be aborted if it takes more than 2 weeks to run.
+Furthermore, a command will be aborted if it takes more than 1 hour to run by default; the user can increase this limit to 400 hours.
+This value is stored inside a `timeout` file.
 It is possible for a user to have a count that does not correspond to an active GDB thread, so the `running_counts` set keeps track of all counts that do have such a thread.
 A new thread will be started when the user submits a command.

 ## Code editor

-Autopsy allows users to view and modify the source code of the commands used to analyze core dumps.
-The original versions of each function are stored in a `.commands` folder, which is located inside each UUID folder.
-These are generated when the user first uploads a core dump.
-Modifications to these functions are stored in `*-modified` files inside the same folder.
+Autopsy allows users to edit `clientlessGdb.py` to suit their needs.
+Their modified version is stored in a `modified.py` file.

+## `.commands` folder

+Each UUID folder contains a `.commands` folder, which stores content that is specific to each UUID (rather than each core dump).
+This folder contains the `timeout` and `modified.py` files.

 ## Clean-up script